PDP-12/lap6-tools/README.md

 This is a cross assembler for the LINC computer, compatible with Mary Allen Wilke's LAP6.

+There is a separate tool for managing LINCtape images in LAP6 format.
+It can list the index, and read or write manuscripts and binaries.
+Forensic support include seaching for index and listing unused blocks.

 The original LAP6 was more than just an assembler; it was also a text editor and file system for magnetic tapes.
 It was essentially an integrated development environment and operating system for the LINC.